EaterOA/WarDance/README.md

     sudo apt-get install libsfml-dev

 **Where the problem lies** is when you have older versions of Ubuntu or Debian (or if you're using some other distro, in which case I can't help you).
-By default,the libsfml-dev in those systems is version 1.6, which is completely incompatible with SFML 2.0+.
+By default, the libsfml-dev in those systems is version 1.6, which is completely incompatible with SFML 2.0+.

 There are two things you can do at this point.
 You can find a PPA that has SFML 2.0+, and do: